 2-1-1 Texas currently serves as the state's central resource and information center for persons experiencing and at risk of homelessness.
-TICH will work with, Texas' CoCs, and 2-1-1 to ensure that this system maintains comprehensive and accurate information on current resources.
+TICH will work with Texas' CoCs, and 2-1-1 to ensure that this system maintains comprehensive and accurate information on current resources.

 HUD required CoCs to restructure their methods of case management, resource delivery, and information distribution.
 This restructured system is called Coordinated Entry and implementation is required by all CoCs.
-In regulations issued for the ESG Program and CoC Grant Program, HUD has set a deadline for projects funded from either program to begin using a coordinated entry process as the basis for all service delivery in 2018.
+In regulations issued for the ESG Program and CoC Grant Program, HUD has set a deadline for projects funded from either program to begin using a coordinated entry process as the basis for all service delivery in 2019.
 CoCs will use a coordinated entry assessment to both determine client eligibility for assistance and to refer clients to local resources that best fit their needs.

 THN assists the TICH with the compilation and synthesis of data on homelessness on a statewide level.
 The most common source of this data is collected each year through a PIT count by CoCs during the last ten days of January.
-In 2018 THN staff provided results of the 2018 PIT count that showed nearly a 7% higher population than the 2017 point in time count, and the highest figure in the state of Texas since 2014.
-Additionally, the unsheltered count went up nearly 22%.
-Despite the fact that the 2018 numbers are higher than the previous year, they still represent a decrease of over 11% since 2014 or since 5 years ago.
+In 2019 THN staff provided results of the 2019 PIT count that showed a 2% higher population than the 2018 point in time count, and the highest figure in the state of Texas since 2014 and the population has increased by 7% since 5 years ago.
+Despite the fact that the 2019 numbers are higher than the previous year and there is an upward trend in overall numbers, there is still a decrease of Veteran Homelessness over 18% since 2017 and the number of households with children is 11% lower in the same time frame.
 In addition to these results, THN presented an infographic that provided a snapshot of homelessness in Texas at any point in time, "24 Hours in Texas Point-in-Time."